The Hidden Soul and the Weight of Glory

 “I do not believe any part of us survives death.”

-Though death is a great test and visits destruction on our material form, yet it is no greater test of faith than our present existence in a material form.
+Though death is a great test and visits destruction on our material form, yet it is no greater a test of faith than our present existence in a material form.
 For our very nature is nothingness, and that nothingness should speak and think and long and pray at any given moment is truly a wonder.
 And it is no greater wonder or test of faith to believe that existence might be given us beyond the nothingness of death itself.

 I will press this a bit further.
 Much that we take to be our “selves” in our material experience shows itself to be quite ephemeral and illusory when it’s examined more closely.
 And, on the other hand, there is something that has a dogged persistence regardless of how closely it is scrutinized.
 Observing this yields something of a glimpse of the “soul,” and directs our attention to its proper place.

 What do we mean when we speak of the personality?
 Do we mean a certain set of memories?
 A collection of experiences and preferences?
 Is it our set of skills and techniques?
 How many of these would we have to lose for the personality and personhood to disappear?
-As a man in his early 60’s, I have already forgotten more than I can remember.
+As a man in his early 70’s, I have already forgotten more than I can remember.
 Names escape me.
 I notice that my memory of things is quite selective, and that some of my stories have become suspect (even to myself).
 My skills are diminished.
 My hands struggle to find their place on a keyboard and my fingers move ever more slowly.
 And though I once gloried in my children, they are now adults.
 I love them, of course, but the children whom I knew are now disappearing within the mists of my mind.
 The social relations that so often define us are constantly changing.
 People who once mattered in my life are now dead, while others live at a distance and probably never give me a thought.
 Our tastes and proclivities shift constantly.
-Cigarettes, once a constant presence in my life, have been missing for nearly 30 years.
+Cigarettes, once a constant presence in my life, have been missing for over 35 years.

 But there is something that remains and seems to have changed in no way whatsoever.
 That something is not the object of my consideration, but the subject who considers.
 The old man who now thinks and writes and groans in the morning, is identical with the child who ran with ease and played his games.
 That subject is the one who remembers, who experiences, who thinks, who decides.
-But that subject is not itself the memory, the experience, the thought or the decision.
+But that subject is not itself the memory, the experience, the thought, or the decision.
 Indeed, it would be possible to imagine that subject with a completely different set of memories, etc., yet still being the same subject!

 When we do indeed turn our attention directly to that subject, and away from experiences, memories, etc., we come to a very different place.
 It is quite possible to simply be aware, to be present with no regard to memory, etc. Indeed, such present awareness is often described as a “higher” state of consciousness.
 Prayer, in its most mature forms, has this form of awareness as an almost inherent characteristic.

 What is the relationship between this subject, this awareness, and our material existence?
 Again, its persistence argues for some separation from a purely material account.
-For, as noted, the subject of a five-year-old is the same subject when it is sixty years old, while the material reality will have completely changed many times over.
+For, as noted, the subject of a five-year-old is the same subject when it is seventy years old, while the material reality will have completely changed many times over.
 This doesn’t suggest that our material existence is merely a vehicle, but it certainly suggests that the subject that we call the ‘self’ transcends our materiality in some manner.

 There is a link.
 On the whole, the awareness we have as subject is centered in our materiality.
 We may even think of ourselves, miraculously, as matter that has become aware.
 When the Church speaks of the soul, we must remember that it does not mean something that is utterly separate from the body: